 Your business can receive the high-risk designation if you have engaged in the following behaviors:

 - Violating terms and conditions

 - Facing convictions for fraud

-MATCH is the “rebranded” version of the previous Terminated Merchant File (TMF), which was created by Mastecard to assist acquiring banks in identifying high risk merchants before doing business with them.
+MATCH is the “rebranded” version of the previous Terminated Merchant File (TMF), which was created by Mastercard to assist acquiring banks in identifying high-risk merchants before doing business with them.

 If you are currently featured on the MATCH list, this does not mean that you will have your current merchant accounts that are in good standing automatically shut down, however, it does mean that you will have a difficult time opening up new ones while on that list.